Rebecca Gayheart

 Rebecca Gayheart (born August 12, 1971) is an American actress and model.
-She began her career as a teen model in the 1980s and subsequently appeared in a student short film by Brett Ratner, with whom she had an extensive relationship.
+Gayheart began her career as a teen model in the 1980s, then advertising spokeswoman and subsequently appeared in a student short film by Brett Ratner, with whom she had an extensive relationship.

-In the early 1990s, Gayheart signed a contract with Noxzema and became a spokesperson for the company.
-On television, she had a starring role on the series Earth 2 (1994–1995) and was a recurring guest star on Beverly Hills, 90210 (1995).
-She made her feature film debut in the comedy Nothing to Lose (1997) and then had a lead role in the slasher film Urban Legend (1998).
-She subsequently starred in the black comedy film Jawbreaker (1999), followed by supporting roles in the thriller Shadow Hours (2000) and the independent comedy Harvard Man (2001).

-In June 2001, Gayheart fatally struck a young boy with her vehicle in Los Angeles, an event that was widely publicized, and was ultimately sentenced to probation and community service.
-She returned to acting several years later, appearing in recurring guest roles on the television series Dead Like Me (2003), Nip/Tuck (2004–2006), and Vanished (2006).
-In 2005, Gayheart made her Broadway debut in a production of Steel Magnolias.
-She returned to Broadway again in a 2008 production of Boeing-Boeing, opposite Mark Rylance and Christine Baranski.
-In 2019, Gayheart appeared in a minor supporting role in Quentin Tarantino's Once Upon a Time in Hollywood.

 Early life

-Gayheart was born August 12, 1971 in Hazard, Kentucky, the third of four children born to Floneva "Flo" Gayheart (née Slone), who worked as a Mary Kay independent beauty consultant, and Curtis Gayheart, a miner and coal-truck driver.
+Gayheart was born on August 12, 1971, in Hazard, Kentucky, the third of four children born to Floneva "Flo" Gayheart (née Slone), who worked as a Mary Kay independent beauty consultant, and Curtis Gayheart, a miner and coal-truck driver.
 She has two sisters, Elizabeth and Rachel, and one brother, Curtis Wayne Gayheart.
 She is of German, English, Scottish and Scots-Irish descent.
 Gayheart spent her early life in Pine Top, Kentucky.
-In her first year of high school, she starred in a stage play chronicling the life of Lizzie Borden, in which she played the titular Borden.
+In her first year of high school, she starred in a stage play chronicling the life of Lizzie Borden, in which she played the eponymous Borden.

 At age 15, Gayheart won a local modeling contest, after which she relocated to New York City.
 There, she completed her high school education at the Professional Children's School and went on to attend the actors' conservatory of the Lee Strasberg Theatre and Film Institute.
 Meanwhile, Gayheart earned a living appearing in commercials for Campbell's soup and Burger King, and also modeled for J. C. Penney catalogues.